 3] Revert to the previous build of Windows

-If a Feature Update caused this issue, reverting to a previous build of Window 10 could be helpful.
-In such a situation, it would be helpful to avoid updating till the problem is resolved my Microsoft officially.
+If a Feature Update caused this issue, reverting to a previous build of Windows could be helpful.
+In such a situation, it would be helpful to avoid updating till the problem is resolved by Microsoft officially.

 All the best!